Member Handbook

 Individual Support Plan

-The sections below have information on how to develop, approve, appeal and change your individual support plan (ISP).
+The sections below have information on how to develop, approve, appeal and change your ISP.

 Individual Support Plan Development

-Your care manager works with you to develop an ISP.
-In your ISP, you set goals for living in the community and determine what supports you need to meet your goals.
-Your ISP lists NC Innovations waiver program services, and other NC Medicaid services and informal supports.
-If there is more than 1 provider who can provide a service, you are involved in choosing the provider you want from available NC Innovations waiver providers and determining the schedule for the services you choose.
+Your care manager will work with you to develop an ISP.
+In your ISP, you set goals for living in the community and determine what supports you will need to meet your goals.
+Your ISP lists NC Innovations waiver program services and other NC Medicaid services and informal supports.
+If there is more than one provider who can provide a service, you are will be involved in choosing the provider you want from available NC Innovations waiver providers.
+You will also decide the schedule for the services you choose.

 To create your ISP, you care manager will:

-• Ask you, your family and your guardian, if applicable, who you want included in your planning team and what part you want to take in leading the planning meeting, and
+• Ask you and your family (and your guardian, if applicable) who you want included in your planning team and what part you want to take in leading the planning meeting.

 Your ISP should:

-• Be clear to you and the important individuals supporting you.
+• Be clear to you and the individuals who support you.

 • Identify the services and supports (paid and unpaid) that will help you achieve the goals you identified, and the providers of those services and supports, including family and friends.

-• Clearly demonstrate medical necessity for services you need.
+• Clearly demonstrate show medical necessity for the services you need.

 • Be shared with you and other people involved in the plan.

-• Help identify risks that are present and ways to address them.
+• Help identify point out risks that are present and ways to address them.

 • Reflect the decisions you make.